Saudi Aramco gets new supreme council headed by deputy crown prince: statement

-DUBAI (Reuters) - Saudi Arabia has created a new 10-member supreme council for state-run oil company Saudi Aramco [SDABO.UL], headed by the kingdom’s deputy crown prince, according to a statement on Aramco’s website.
+DUBAI (Reuters) - Saudi Arabia has created a new 10-member supreme council for state-run oil company Saudi Aramco, headed by the kingdom’s deputy crown prince, according to a statement on Aramco’s website.

 “The council is chaired by HRH Prince Mohammed bin Salman Al Saud, who is also Deputy Crown Prince, Minister of Defense, Chairman of the Royal Court and Special Adviser to the Custodian of the Two Holy Mosques,” the statement said.